-Asking for security deposits is a common requirement from landlords to act as protection when tenants commit a breach of contract or suddenly abandon the rental unit.
+Asking for security deposits is a common requirement from landlords to act as protection when tenants commit a breach of contract or suddenly abandon the rental property.
 There are plenty of reasons that will be outlined below as to why they're so important.